xybp888/TrollStoreApp/README.md

 # TrollStoreApp Feature Introduction

+**Note:** TrollStoreApp is completely free of charge, providing users with these enhanced features without any cost.

 ## Overview
 **TrollStoreApp** is an application enhancement tool implemented through Troll injection Tweak, designed to optimize and extend the functionality of the system's phone app.
 The following is an introduction to the main features.